jennego/punnett-ponies/README.md

 A toy for simple horse colour genetics.
 May be integrated into another use eventually (game?).

-It was originally on Gatsby but it really didn't make sense there so now it's on a CRA.
+It was originally on Gatsby but it really didn't make sense there so now it's on CRA (create react app).

 TO DO